 It’s normal for family life with teenagers to have its ups and downs.
 But if you and your partner find you’re seriously struggling at any stage, it’s a very good idea to seek help from friends and family, or speak to your GP for advice.

 Your physical and mental wellbeing is vital to your ability to keep up with your family.
 But physical and mental health doesn’t just happen – you have to look after yourself.

-When you let go of the small issues, you save your energy for more important issues such as your child’s health, safety and wellbeing.
+When you let go of the small issues, you save your energy for more important issues like your child’s health, safety and wellbeing.

 Positive self-talk can also help you feel less stressed and happier.
 For example, if your child offers to help someone out, you might say to yourself, ‘Nice – I’m glad I’ve taught my child to think about others like that’.
 It’s time to congratulate yourself on all the good work you’ve done to get your child to this stage.

-Physical activity is important for many parts of your life, and 30 minutes a day is what you need to keep you physically and mentally healthy.
-It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask a friend if they want to play tennis or go for a bike ride.
+Physical activity is important for many parts of your life, and 30 minutes a day is what you need to stay physically and mentally healthy.
+It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask friends if they want to play tennis or go for a bike ride.

-If you’re looking for something new, you could try relaxing activities such as yoga, meditation, mindfulness, muscle relaxation or deep-breathing exercises.
+If you’re looking for something new, you could try relaxing activities like yoga, meditation, mindfulness, muscle relaxation or deep breathing exercises.

 When you’re parenting teenagers, it’s important to make sure you’re meeting your own needs, as well as the needs of your family.
 A healthy parent is an effective one!